 The potage garden after a late start (frost in late Nov.) is looking good with tomatoes, beans, eggplant, capsicum, melons, zucchini, corn, edamame (what the guineas left anyway!!), plus the usual round of weeds.
-We even have a few sunflowers with their golden heads.
+The birds are enjoying the sunflowers and we are daily harvesting zucchini and eggplants.